DACCS-Climate/daccs-project-website/README.md

 The site files will be automatically built and moved to the `/build` folder.

+By default, all files will be written to the `build/` directory.
+To specify a different directory use the `-b` option when calling `build.py`.

 ## To view the site
 The files in build directory can be served as a static website.
 Navigate to the `/build` folder and start an http server.
 For example: